vvhaperen/Free-StudyDrive-Document-Downloader-Chrome-Extention/readme.md

 # Free StudyDrive Document Downloader (Chrome Extension)

-This extension adds a **Download Document** button, so you can download the document without paying.
+This extension adds a **Download Document** button, so you can download documents without paying.

 ## Install (from GitHub)